 At Nuxeo, we’ve been managing huge video libraries for large companies from Hollywood to Madison Avenue for years.
 We’ve witnessed the video ‘megatrend’ shift from rhetoric to reality, and emerge as one of the most impactful and engaging formats for marketing, media, and advertising.

 For example, one high profile global apparel customer is now centering their entire brand marketing strategy around video, with thousands of freelancer and agency partners producing original videos in locations around the world.
 And there’s the fast-growing travel website that commissions original content combining video, text, photography, and illustration about interesting people, places, and things – all as a way to inspire travelers.

 Through this experience, we now know exactly what challenges and pain points enterprises face as they navigate the waters of a fast-changing, video-centric world - and the innovative technology that can be used to overcome them.

 To help organizations become equipped to effectively handle the rise of video within the enterprise, here’s some common questions from our customers - along with insights on how our modern digital asset management (DAM) system can help.

 How can we manage video alongside other content it’s related to?

-Instead, make sure you have the content services platform backbone that can manage all your content, alongside all the video content and other data that drives your core business processes.
+Instead, make sure you have the Content Services Platform (CSP) backbone that can manage all your content, alongside all the video content and other data that drives your core business processes.

 However, a DAM solution is an ideal tool for enterprises that produce and manage a substantial volume of video content, but that aren’t “in the video business” (movie studios, video production agencies, etc).
 Modern DAM solutions support video distribution and archiving use cases (discussed earlier), and make video management easier for your entire organization.

-How can my distributed teams edit, review, and approve video footage as quickly as possible?
+How can my distributed teams edit, review, and approve video footage faster?